-- Only operate this product within the recommended environmental temperature range. - Use only the specified power source and voltage rating. - Do not drop this product.
-Avoid exposure to strong impact and vibrations. - Install the camera unit in a well-ventilated environment, in order to prevent the camera from overheating. - If the camera must be installed in an environment containing dust or other particles, take required measures to protect the camera unit from dust adhesion. - Do not unplug the cable while power is being supplied to the camera unit.
+Only operate this product within the recommended environmental temperature range.

+- Use only the specified power source and voltage rating. - ◆ Do not drop this product.
+Avoid exposure to strong impact and vibrations. - Install the camera unit in a well-ventilated environment, in order to prevent the camera from overheating. - ◆ If the camera must be installed in an environment containing dust or other particles, take required measures to protect the camera unit from dust adhesion. - Do not unplug the cable while power is being supplied to the camera unit.
 To prevent product damage, always shut down the power supply before unplugging the power cable. - When the surface of the camera window becomes dirty due to dust or grime, black smudges appear in the displayed image.
 Use an air blower to remove the dust particles.
 Dip a cotton swab into ethanol alcohol and clean the camera window.
-Be careful not to scratch the glass. - Use of non-infrared lighting such as a fluorescent lamp is recommended.
-If halogen lighting is employed, always install an infrared filter into your system configuration. - Note that exposure to long wavelength light outside of the sensors visible optical range can affect the image. - Sensitivity may fluctuate depending on the spectral response level of the light source.
+Be careful not to scratch the glass. - ◆ Use of non-infrared lighting such as a fluorescent lamp is recommended.
+If halogen lighting is employed, always install an infrared filter into your system configuration. - Note that exposure to long wavelength light outside of the sensors visible optical range can affect the image. - ◆ Sensitivity may fluctuate depending on the spectral response level of the light source.
 In cases like this, changing the light source to one with a different spectral response level may reduce this problem.
 Moreover, this irregular sensitivity can be completely lost by using 4.8 pixel correction function.
-Please refer to 4.8 pixel correction function for details. - Note that when the sensor is exposed to excessive quantities of light, blooming may occur, because this product does not have a special Anti-Blooming function. - Suitable measures should be taken to protect the colour filter on sensor from bright light when it is not in use.
+Please refer to 4.8 pixel correction function for details. - ◆ Note that when the sensor is exposed to excessive quantities of light, blooming may occur, because this product does not have a special Anti-Blooming function. - For stabilized image capturing, turn on the power supply and execute aging for ten to twenty minutes before actually using the camera unit. - Do not share the power supply with motor units or other devices that generate noise interference. - Do not disconnect the camera while rewriting the embedded memory. - When you change the exposure mode that is set at the NED factory, input control signal (CC1) from the capture board. - SG (Signal Ground) and FG (Frame Ground) are connected inside the camera.
+Please install your system such that a loop is not created by the GND potential difference.